Last Updated on

 It may come with other distractions.
 While working from home eliminates typical office distractions (like chatty coworkers), the fact is that employee homes are rarely optimized for work.
-Often, employees end up working on a couch or bed because they simply don’t have a suitable desk or table.
+Often, remote employees end up working on a couch or bed because they simply don’t have a suitable desk or table.
 Or they may turn on a TV for background noise… and end up watching it throughout the day.
 Companies with amenities like meal, snack, or coffee programs might see employees running out for lunch or coffee multiple times throughout the day because employees are unaccustomed to planning for meals, snacks and coffee.

 What To Include In Your Work From Home Policy

 The purpose of your company’s Work From Home Policy should be to optimize for the benefits while limiting the risks, ultimately setting up your employees to be as successful outside the office as they are in it.
 Here’s what your policy should include to ensure it does just that.

 Define who is eligible to work from home.
 Not all job functions can be conducted remotely.
 Clearly lay out which teams are eligible to work remotely, and which have to be in the office.